indie-mirror/4042302-site/content/why.md

   3. If the URL is found on the earlier version of the site, it is displayed by that site.

-  4. If the URL is not found on the earlier version of the site, that site also has a 404 → 302 mapping that forwards the request to the Internet Archive’s snapshot of my Geocities site.
+  4. If the URL is not found on the earlier version of the site, that site also has a 404 → 302 mapping that forwards the request to The Internet Archive’s snapshot of my Geocities site (1997.4042302.org).

-  5. If the URL is found on the Internet Archive, it is displayed.
+  5. If the URL is found on my Geocities site, it is displayed.

-  6. If the URL is not found on the Internet Archive, the Internet Archive displays its own 404 page.
+  6. If the URL is not found, the Geocities site displays its 404 page.

 This is a contrived example but it should be enough to demonstrate how you can use this technique on your own web sites.